RIOJA. JWST and ALMA unveil the inhomogeneous and complex ISM structure in a star-forming galaxy at $z=6.81$: Conclusions

-To conclude, these results highlight the complex ionized gas structure of the star-forming galaxy \shortname, which may reflect its clumpy and extended morphology (K. Mawatari et al., in preparation).
-Given that such clumpy, multi-component stellar structures are not uncommon among high-redshift galaxies (e.g., \citealt{Sugahara25, Harikane25a}), a future systematic investigation into the ubiquity of multi-phase ISM at high redshift would be of interest.
-A more detailed modeling of the multi-phase ISM in a larger sample of high-$z$ galaxies will be presented in a forthcoming paper (Y. Sugahara et al., in preparation).

-Given their high critical densities, rest-frame UV emission lines such as O\,\textsc{iii}] and C\,\textsc{iii}] offer a promising avenue for further probing the multi-phase nature of the ionized ISM in high-$z$ galaxies.
-In addition, high-angular-resolution observations with ALMA are essential for obtaining spatially resolved measurements of electron temperature, electron density, and the \oiii88/5008 ratio, thereby enabling constraints on the structure and physical conditions of multi-phase ionized gas.
+In summary, these results highlight the complex ionized gas structure of the star-forming galaxy \shortname, which may reflect its clumpy and extended morphology \citep{Mawatari25}.
+Given that such clumpy, multi-component stellar structures are not uncommon among high-redshift galaxies (e.g., \citealt{Sugahara25, Harikane25a}), a future systematic investigation into the ubiquity of density-stratified ionized ISM at high redshift would be of great interest.
+A more detailed modeling of the multi-component ISM in a larger sample of high-$z$ galaxies will be addressed in a forthcoming paper (Y. Sugahara et al., in preparation).
+Given their high critical densities, rest-frame UV emission lines such as O~\textsc{iii}] and C~\textsc{iii}] offer a promising avenue for probing density stratification in high-$z$ galaxies.
+In addition, high-angular-resolution observations with ALMA are essential for obtaining spatially resolved measurements of electron temperature, electron density, and the \oiii88/5008 ratio, thereby enabling constraints on the structure and physical conditions of density-stratified ionized ISM.

 \software{scipy, astropy, PyNeb, photutils}